codeface-io/SwiftObserver/Documentation/philosophy.md

 - Stop observations in the same expressive way you start them: `observer.stopObserving(observable)`
 - Stop **all** observations of an *observer* with **one** call: `observer.stopObserving()`

-# Why SwiftObserver Limits Combined Observation
+# Why Combined Observation is Overrated

-Combined observation is limited to observables that can be pulled, i.e. they conform to `Cache`.
+Other reactive libraries dump the combine functions `merge`, `zip` and `combineLatest` on your brain.
+And at one point, I was convinced combined observations are an essential part of reactive programming.
+Practice has changed my mind.
+SwiftObserver offers no combined observation anymore.
 This decision is the result of a long process, involving many practical applications, discovering what's really essential, and letting go of big fancy features, one by one.

-The alternative to pulling the latest messages from the observables would be to remember all latest messages in the combined observation itself.
-SwiftObserver avoids that for a few reasons:

-1. It would duplicate data.
-2. It would make the messages optional (for initial value `nil`), possibly introducing optional optionals into the observation chain.
-3. It misrepresents filtered observables by using some outdated messages for further processing, which invites misuse.
-Basically, when the need to involve filtered observables in a combined observation comes up at all, it is probably misguided anyway.
-4. It has emerged as part of the philosophy (or insight if you will) on which SwiftObserver is built, that combined observation is a non-essential feature to the purpose of the observer pattern, dependency inversion, reactive code design and clean architecture.
+It has emerged as part of the philosophy (or insight if you will) on which SwiftObserver is built, that combined observation is a non-essential feature to the purpose of the observer pattern, dependency inversion, reactive code design and clean architecture.
 I would even argue that combined observation is an anti pattern.
-So SwiftObserver will not blow up its complexity or compromise its elegance, consistency or principles, just to support combined observation in general.
-Read more on this below.
+So SwiftObserver will not blow up its complexity or compromise its elegance, consistency or principles, just to support combined observation.

-Pulling `latestMessage` works just fine and covers virtually all observables that would reasonably be part of a combined observation.

-# Why Combined Observation is Overrated

-At one point, I was convinced combined observations are an essential part of reactive programming.
-Practice has changed my mind.

-While SwiftObserver offers just one universal function for observing up to three *observables*, other reactive libraries dump at least the combine functions `merge`, `zip` and `combineLatest` on your brain.
-In SwiftObserver, `latestMessage` generally provides the latest message, so its combined observation is equivalent to `combineLatest`, which is by far the most used combine function in practice.
+Combined observation can always easily be replaced by single observations.
+Each single observation would just call a function that does the "combined" update and pulls the necessary data from wherever it needs to.

-You could implement `merge` and `zip` with SwiftObserver's primitives, but SwiftObserver's universal observation already covers practically all needs for combined observation.
-This even gets amplified by the fact that the pull model, as manifested in `latestMessage`, reduces the need to combine observations at all, since the interesting data can always be pulled from the *observables*.
+`combineLatest` is by far the most used combine function in practice and covers practically all "needs" for combined observation.
+The above suggested update function can be equivalent to `combineLatest` when the involved observables conform to `ObservableCache`, so the update function can directly pull the latest message from them. `ObservableCache` generally reduces the need for explicit combine functions in the first place, since the interesting data can often be pulled directly from *observables*.

 As the founder of SwiftObserver, I even have to note, that I don't use combined observation anymore at all.
 It never offers me a benefit over single observation in practice.
 To the contrary: Managing observations proves to be harder when they're coupled.

-My hunch is that `merge`, `zip` and `combineLatest` in other reactive libraries originate less from practical need and more from a desire to gerneralize and to max out the metaphor of "data streams" or "sequences".
+My hunch is that `merge`, `zip` and `combineLatest` in other reactive libraries originate less from practical need and more from a desire to gerneralize and to max out the metaphors of "data streams" or "sequences".
 The underlying conceptual mis-alignment here would be, that *observables* in an *observer-observable* relationship are really **supposed** to send **messages** rather than anonymous **data**.
 I'll explain why.

 All that is required for dependency inversion is that the *observer* gets informed about events that it might need to react to.
 The *observer* then decides whether to act at all, how to act and what data it requires, and it pulls exactly that data from wherever it needs to, including from *observables*.
 It is not the job of the *observable* to presume what data any *observer* might need.
 It's not supposed to depend on the *observer's* concerns, which is the whole reason why we invert that dependency through the *Observer Pattern*.
 The *observable's* job is just to tell what happened.